Sandi Taylor Counselling & Consulting

 What is a Participation Agreement?

-The success of a collaborative separation and divorce is built on the contract you and your partner sign with professionals on your Collaborative Team.
-These professionals may include:
+The success of a collaborative separation or divorce is built on the Participation Agreement signed by both parties and the professionals on the Collaborative Team.
+This team may include:

 • Collaborative lawyers